data-mill-cloud/data-mill/infrastructure/components/flink/README.md

 After those 3 steps are followed, we should have the Flink job available in our docker repository.
 The [image](https://github.com/apache/flink/blob/master/flink-container/docker/Dockerfile) used for the build inherits a standard Alpine JRE image, downloads the Flink Java source code and sets the entrypoint.
 The [entrypoint](https://github.com/apache/flink/blob/master/flink-container/docker/docker-entrypoint.sh) can be passed either "job-cluster" to start a jobmanager, or "task-manager" to start one of the workers.

 Alternatively, you can consider a solution such as [source-2-image](https://youtu.be/flI6zx9wH6M) to inject on the fly your artifact in a alpine JRE runtime image.

+If you need a code example for Flink, I provide one [in this quickstart example](https://github.com/pilillo/flink-quickstart).

 ## 4. Deploying a Flink Job Cluster
 ### 4.1 Manual creation of the services